kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    `ResourceSlice`s, its consumption is specified through pod's extended resource request.
-1. Introduce a field `ExtendedResourceName` to `DeviceClass` to allow cluster administrators to advertise certain class of devices as extended resource.
+1. Introduce a field `ExtendedResourceName` to `DeviceClass` to allow cluster administrators to treat certain class of devices as an extended resource.
 1. Introduce a special `ResourceClaim` object to keep track of device allocations for all extended resource requests backed by DRA for a pod. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a